Instant Pot Whole Chicken

-5-Ingredient Instant Pot “Rotisserie” Whole Chicken is the easiest way to get a chicken dinner on the table.
+This Instant Pot Whole Chicken is the easiest way to get a chicken dinner on the table.
+You won’t believe how juicy, flavorful and easy this 5-ingredient recipe is, and you may never buy a rotisserie chicken again!

 I’ll admit that I’m a total fan of grabbing a rotisserie chicken at the store for quick and versatile weeknight dinners.